google/syzkaller/docs/syzbot.md

 #syz test: https://github.com/google/kasan.git commit-hash
 ```
 and attach/inline your test patch in the same email. `commit-hash` is the id
-of the kernel commit on which this bug was reproduced, its value can be found
+of the kernel commit that corresponds to the **newest reproducer** listed on
-in the initial report email.
+the dashboard for this bug.

 If the bug was triggered on the `KMSAN` tree, follow the [instructions above](#kmsan-bugs),
 with the exception that you must also use `commit-hash` instead of the `master`